lee2sman/p5-flatgame/README.md

 # P5-Flatgame

 **Note: I am currently editing to make this more advanced so assets can be dropped in easier.
-Consider this the alpha.**
+Consider this the pre-alpha!**

-This is a template using the P5JS and P5Play javascript libraries to create a Flatgame.
+This is a template to create a [Flatgame](https://flatgame.itch.io/) using the P5JS and P5Play javascript libraries under the hood.

 ## Glossary

 ### What is a FlatGame?

-A flatgame is an inclusive democratic form of game-making.
+A [flatgame](https://flatgame.itch.io/) is an inclusive democratic form of game-making.
 Participants create games with paper, markers, crayons, photos, scissors in a cut and paste zine approach.
 Flatgames take the approach of creating a story about one's own life, , often a game about a place you've  been or a memory.
 All art is made by hand, usually with a single sheet of paper.
 You could also use clay, collage, paint, among many other options.
 The art assets are photographed and imported.
 There are previous templates for making a FlatGame in [Unity](https://candle.itch.io/flatpack).
 I have made a user-friendly editable template for P5JS with P5Play.

 ## Installed Dependencies - these come with P5-Flatgame